Live Dealer games, one of Europe’s most popular online gambling formats, has arrived in New Jersey.

 - Optimized for play on Android and iOS smartphone devices

-- Lower minimum wagers compared to the same games at Atlantic City casinos
+- Lower minimum wagers for baccarat, blackjack, and roulette compared to the same games at Atlantic City casinos

 - Multiple side bets available